 During these challenging and stressful times it is doubly important to get fit and stay fit.
 If you think you can’t create a fitness routine at home, think again.
 If you don’t have access to a gym, no problem.
-Believe it or not, you can get fit and healthy right in the comfort of your own home.
+Believe it or not, you can get fit at home.
+That’s right you can get healthy in the comfort of your own space.
 Here’s how:

 Make Use of Everyday Home Activities